What is a Circular Economy?

 By Hung Phan

 What is a circular economy, you may ask?
 Put simply, it’s an alternative method of carrying out economic activities, but with one major difference: there is no waste created.
 This concept was introduced in the Save Our Seas 2.0 Act.
 In our current economy, we extract natural resources and turn them into products.
-We then consume the item, and throw it away.
+We then consume the item and throw it away.
 This is called a linear economy, as this process creates a large amount of waste.
 In contrast, a circular economy aims to reduce the amount of materials used in production, uses less material and energy, and create a closed loop where anything that’s left over after consumption is then used again.

 The seven pillars of a circular economy

 There are some key points that form the basis of a circular economy.
 The first is that materials are cycled at their highest value state in the economy.
 The circular economy will continuously reuse leftover materials for future production processes.
-Natural resource extraction will be minimised, as we don’t have to continually replenish our stores.
+Natural resource extraction will be minimized, as we don’t have to continually replenish our stores.
 This is important for more scarce resources, as recycling costs less than mining and reduces our dependence on this environmentally unsustainable activity.
-An example is extracting metals such as gold, silver, aluminium, and copper from e-wastes and using them to produce products such as wires and medals for sporting events.
+An example is extracting metals such as gold, silver, aluminum, and copper from e-waste and using them to produce products such as wires and medals for sporting events.

 The second pillar is that energy comes from renewable sources.
-The emphasis is the switch towards renewable energy sources and gradually minimise the importance of fossil fuels.
+The emphasis is the switch towards renewable energy sources and gradually minimizing the importance of fossil fuels.
 These sources can be tidal, hydropower, wind, or solar.
 In addition to using renewable energies, we also focus on creating a highly efficient national grid and reducing the need for transporting energy across large geographical areas.
-In other words, we try to localise energy production to the surrounding areas, resulting in an efficient system without compromising system performance.
+In other words, we try to localize energy production to the surrounding areas, resulting in an efficient system without compromising system performance.

-The belief that health and well-being of humans and other species is structurally supported within a circular economy is the fifth pillar.
+The belief that the health and well-being of humans and other species is structurally supported within a circular economy is the fifth pillar.
 This highlights the importance of keeping toxic waste within a closed loop to prevent leakage into the natural environment and residential areas.
-There have been numerous toxic chemicals spills that resulted in direct losses of lives and habitats and have incurred long-term costs and damages.
+There have been numerous toxic chemical spills that resulted in direct losses of lives and habitats and have incurred long-term costs and damages.
 The two most infamous incidents were the Chernobyl and Fukushima nuclear disasters in 1986 and 2011, respectively.
 The effects are still felt to the present day.

 Sixth, society and culture are highly valued in a circular economy.
 When we uphold local cultures and work to create a stable society, governance and management tools can be put in place that sustain a circular economy structure.
 Societal and cultural instability do not allow for circular economies.
 These structures ensure the local population’s interests and needs are fulfilled.